-Mr. Marchessault has more than 39 years' experience in the electric industry including approximately 20 years working in various electric utility fields and attaining top positions including Power Plant Operator, Meter Specialist and Electrician 1st Class A [high voltage] before becoming the Safety Manager for the Utility.
-As a Safety Consultant with more than 20 years of regulatory responsibility, he specializes in OSHA standards and electrical safety requirements.
+Mr. Marchessault has more than 40 years' experience in the electric industry including approximately 20 years working in various electric utility fields and attaining top positions including Power Plant Operator, Meter Specialist and Electrician 1st Class A [high voltage] before becoming the Safety Manager, then EHS Manager for the Utility.
+Now, as a Safety Consultant with more than 20 years of regulatory responsibility, he specializes in OSHA regulations in General Industry and Construction, and electrical safety requirements for both areas.
 Mr. Marchessault develops procedures, written programs, and training programs to meet Occupational Safety & Health (OSHA), Environmental Protection Agency (EPA) and Department of Transportation (DOT) hazardous materials regulations.
-Specialty practices include electrical safety in all industries (e.g., utility, general industry, and construction) with exposures from low voltage controls, to high voltage transmission systems.
-Mr. Marchessault maintains an Electrician License VT #EJ-2793 as well as instructor and professional certifications as listed in this CV.
-He is trained and has investigated electrical injuries and served as an expert witness in litigations.
+Specialty practices include electrical safety in all industries (e.g., utility, general industry, and construction) with experience from low voltage controls, to high voltage transmission systems.
+Mr. Marchessault continues education to maintain his Electrician License VT #EJ-2793 as well as instructor and professional certifications as listed in this CV.
+He is trained and has investigated electrical injuries and served as an expert witness in litigations regularly.
 Mr. Marchessault has written numerous articles in national publications and has been a speaker at more than 40 national or international safety conferences since 1997.